ANSANJAY/NetlinkGreetingExchange/pkg/2_Netlink.md

 **Answer:**
 When the module is being removed, the `NetlinkGreetings_exit` function is triggered.
 Inside this function, the Netlink socket that was previously created is released using the `netlink_kernel_release` function.
 Additionally, the pointer `nl_sk` is set to `NULL` to avoid potential dereferences of a stale pointer.

----

-I hope these questions help!
-Let me know if you'd like any other information or additional questions.
 **/